Improving Adversarial Robustness via Attention and Adversarial Logit Pairing: Introduction

 \section{Introduction}

-In recent years, deep neural networks have been extensively deployed for computer vision tasks, particularly visual classification problems, where new algorithms reported to achieve or even surpass the human performance\cite{Krizhevsky2012ImageNet,DBLP:journals/corr/HeZRS15,li2019dsfd}.Success of deep neural networks has led to an explosion in demand. recent studies have shown that they are all vulnerable to the attack of adversarial examples.
-Small and often imperceptible perturbations to the input images are sufficient to fool the most powerful deep neural networks\cite{szegedy2013intriguing,Carlini2016Towards,moosavi2016deepfool,Bose2018Adversarial}.
+In recent years, deep neural networks have been extensively deployed for computer vision tasks, particularly for visual classification problems, where new algorithms have been reported to achieve even better performance than human beings \cite{Krizhevsky2012ImageNet,DBLP:journals/corr/HeZRS15,li2019dsfd}.
+The success of deep neural networks has led to an explosion in demand.
+However, recent studies have shown that they are all vulnerable to the attack of adversarial examples \cite{szegedy2013intriguing,Carlini2016Towards,moosavi2016deepfool,Bose2018Adversarial}.
+Small and often imperceptible perturbations to the input images are sufficient to fool the most powerful deep neural networks.

-In Figure \ref{fig:introduce}, we visualize the spatial attention map of a flower and its corresponding adversarial image on ResNet-50\cite{DBLP:journals/corr/HeZRS15} pretrained on ImageNet\cite{ILSVRC15}.
+In Figure \ref{fig:introduce}, we visualize the spatial attention map of a flower and its corresponding adversarial image on ResNet-50 \cite{DBLP:journals/corr/HeZRS15} pretrained on ImageNet\cite{ILSVRC15}.
 The figure suggests that adversarial perturbations, while small in the pixel space, lead to very substantial “noise” in the attention map of the network.
 Whereas the features for the clean image appear to focus primarily on semantically informative content in the image, the attention map for the adversarial image are activated across semantically irrelevant regions as well.
-The state of the art adversarial training methods only encourage soft\cite{Madry2017Towards,tramer2017ensemble} or hard labels,i.e.,logit\cite{DBLP:journals/corr/abs-1803-06373} for pairs of clean examples and adversarial counterparts to be similar.
-In our opinion, it is not enough to align the difference between the clean examples and adversarial counterparts only at the end part of the whole network,i.e., hard or soft labels, and we need to align the attention maps for important parts of the whole network.
-Motivated by this observation,we explore \textbf{Attention and Adversarial Logit Pairing(AT+ALP)}, a method that encourages both attention map and logit for pairs of examples to be similar.
-When applied to clean examples and their adversarial counterparts,\textbf{AT+ALP} improves accuracy on adversarial examples over adversarial training.
+The state of the art adversarial training methods only encourage hard labels \cite{Madry2017Towards,tramer2017ensemble} or logit \cite{DBLP:journals/corr/abs-1803-06373} for pairs of clean examples and adversarial counterparts to be similar.
+In our opinion, it is not enough to align the difference between the clean examples and adversarial counterparts only at the end part of the whole network,i.e., hard labels or logit, and we need to align the attention maps for important parts of the whole network.
+Motivated by this observation, we explore \textbf{Attention and Adversarial Logit Pairing(AT+ALP)}, a method that encourages both attention map and logit for pairs of examples to be similar.
+When being applied to clean examples and their adversarial counterparts, \textbf{AT+ALP} improves accuracy on adversarial examples over adversarial training.

-The contributions of this paper are the following:
+The contributions of this paper are summarized as follows: